5 Ways to Lower Worker Misclassification Audit Risk

 Using a written contract for all independent contractor engagements not only helps to clearly define your working relationship, but it also helps to verify classification in the event of an audit.

-In addition to outlining the scope of work, defining the communication process, and specifying payment terms, you may want to consider including additional safeguards such as explicitly stating the person you’re engaging with is an independent worker, that they are free from control, and that they have insurance.
+In addition to outlining the scope of work, defining the communication process, and specifying payment terms, you may want to consider including additional safeguards, such as explicitly stating that the person you’re engaging with is an independent worker, free from control, and insured.

 Learn more: 3 Reasons to Use a Written Contract for Consultants